 For example, the American value of equality and the Chinese value of hierarchy.
 The French politeness and formalism and the Australian humour, friendship and a much more informal approach to business.

-Encountering cultural misunderstandings while travelling or conducting international business is a common experience, often stemming from varying values shaped by history, and these situations typically emerge when one culture interprets another through their own lens, leading to communication hindrances and interpersonal challenges.
+Encountering cultural misunderstandings while travelling or doing international business is common.
+These issues often stem from differing values shaped by history.
+They usually arise when one culture interprets another through its own lens.
+This leads to communication barriers and interpersonal challenges.

 What is Involved in Cross-Cultural Coaching?